 Google Crawls My Homepage But Never the Article Pages

-Search Console → Crawl Stats shows Googlebot hits your homepage dozens of times per day, but /articles/* combined gets just a handful.
-New articles aren’t crawled for weeks after publishing.
-The sitemap was submitted long ago and doesn’t help.
+Search Console → Crawl Stats shows Googlebot hits your homepage dozens of times a day, but /articles/* combined gets a handful.
+New articles aren’t crawled for weeks.
+The sitemap was submitted long ago and doesn’t move the needle.

 Symptoms